eosnetworkfoundation/grant-framework/applications/concentrated_liquidity_Neutroswap.md

 - https://www.linkedin.com/in/william-wijaya-792075199/

 ## Development Status
 We're currently in the research phase and seeking partners to help us build the solution.
-While we haven't yet decided on the final UI/UX design, we can tell you that it will be similar to that of Uniswap V3.
+While we haven't yet decided on the final UI/UX design, we can tell you that it will be similar to Uniswap V3.

 References:
 - https://blog.uniswap.org/uniswap-v3